ANSANJAY/DistMemoryFacade/README.md

 **End Goal:**
 To present the end user with the illusion that they're accessing a large, unified memory chunk, even though the memory is distributed across multiple physical nodes.
-Certainly!
-Below is a more detailed README.md template, which includes your additional sections.

 # Distributed Hash Table Implementation :earth_americas: :floppy_disk: